CodingWithJiro/freecodecamp-css-newspaper-article/README.md

 ![Learning Path](https://img.shields.io/badge/learning%20path-month%202-blue)
 ![Views](https://visitor-badge.laobi.icu/badge?page_id=CodingWithJiro.freecodecamp-css-newspaper-article&left_text=repo%20views)

-## ℹ️ A Simple Newspaper Article Landing Page
+## A Simple Newspaper Article Landing Page

 ![Screenshot of the project](./screenshot.png)

 This project replicates the classic layout and feel of a vintage newspaper article using only HTML and CSS.
 With careful attention to typography, spacing, and alignment, it mimics the columned, print-style presentation found in traditional publications.

-It was built entirely with HTML and CSS as part of the [**freeCodeCamp.org**](https://www.freecodecamp.org/learn/full-stack-developer/) CSS course.
+It was built entirely with HTML and CSS as part of the **[freeCodeCamp.org](https://www.freecodecamp.org/learn/full-stack-developer/)** CSS course.

 ---

-## 🔍 Overview
+## Overview

 The Newspaper Article project is a layout exercise that practices semantic HTML and advanced text formatting using CSS.
 It includes a simulated article layout with a title, date, subheading, byline, and several paragraphs of content.